-The model takes in the parameter values and initial data entered by the user, assumes a set of modeling equations used to calculate the new equilibrium, and adds in the policy change.
-The model then calculates a new set of equilibrium prices, quantities and expenditures.
+The model takes in the parameter values and initial data entered by the user, assumes a set of modeling equations used to calculate the new equilibrium, and subjects the markets to the supply shocks.
+The model then calculates a new set of equilibrium prices and quantities.
 The results are presented in green cells in the model spreadsheet.

-4.17 Extended Model with New Entry of Subject Imports
+4.23 Extended Model with New Entry of Subject Imports